Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ## Dynamic URL parameters

 It's a common case that you want to fetch detail for some entity e.g. `/books/123`.
-To make sure the dynamic value `123` is correctly matched and forwarded API endpoint can be configured like this:
+To make sure the dynamic value `123` is correctly matched and forwarded API endpoint can be configured as a regular expression:

 ```json
 [{